Rest in public space

 Rest in public space highlights the value of restorative public spaces by examining cultural attitudes towards public rest, alongside a diverse range of personal tactics that people use to elicit a sense of calm or rest at an emotional and sensory level.
 This project developed a body of qualitative research exploring different first-person approaches and requirements for resting in public space, which informed the production of an interactive artwork of ‘sensory sculpture’.
 The ultimate goal is to better understand the embodied, emotional and cultural dimensions of public rest as a means of developing working parameters for future public space design.

-Rest in Public Space is a collaboration between King’s College London’s Department of Geography and Makerversity resident Anne Frobeen, brokered and supported by the Cultural Institute at King’s in partnership with Somerset House Studios.
+Rest in Public Space is a collaboration between King’s College London’s Department of Geography and Makerversity resident Anne Frobeen, supported by the university's Culture team in partnership with Somerset House Studios.